cmwang-cottageclothing/semantic-ui-prac/cover/Readme.md

 }
 ```

-The above code first selects the outer-most element that encompass all other elements.
+Rule 1 selects the outer-most element that encompass all other elements.
 This block element, by default, takes up all width of the viewport. __The code then sets this outer-most element to take up all the height of the viewport.__ In addition, when you type these code, you can find that the height of the `<footer>` is the same as the height of the outer-most element. **The selector selects both the outer-most element and the `<footer>` element.** You can find an undesired scroll bar beside the page.

-The second one is:
+The second one (denoted as Rule 2) is:

 ```CSS
 .ui.inverted.vertical.segment footer.ui.segment {